w3f/Grants-Program/applications/Dotflow.md

 In case the origin and destination chain are not the same, the UI will create an XCM message that will route the tokens to the proper blockchain.

-Our ink! smart contracts will be deployed on the Astar network.

 ### UI Design
 The UI will consist of three main parts: